irenical/fetchy/README.md

 [![][codecov img]][codecov]

 # Fetchy
-Service discovery API and libraries for Java
+Service discovery API and libraries for Java.
+Interacting with services over network is a common but less than simple endeavour.
+It usually requires addressing several concerns, namely service discovery, load balancing, fallback on error, timeout handling, auto-retry, circuit breaking, metrics and some kind of protocol-level handling.
+Fetchy aims at solving from most to all of these, while keeping a simple API, being easy to customize or extend and fully protocol agnostic.

 ![alt text][dog]
 Fetchy, the dog